Learn about the various types of opt-in types and the differences between them.

-Opt-in types can show you how engaged your contacts are.
-For example, if contacts have a verified double opt-in type, then they're more likely to be interested in receiving your campaigns because they've taken the time to not only opt in but also to open the confirmation email and click the link.
+For example, contacts with a verified double opt-in type are more likely to be interested in receiving your campaigns because they've taken the time to opt-in and confirm their signup.

 If contacts complain or query their subscription and opt-in type, you can go to the 'Manage contact' page to find their last subscribed date as well as their opt-in type.